 It is a bar chart having the bars represented horizontally.
 This chart has the bars of two variables facing opposite directions with the base for both in the middle of the chart, making it look like a Tornado.
 So, it is named the Tornado chart.
 It is also called a Butterfly chart or Funnel Chart in ExcelFunnel Chart In ExcelFunnel charts in excel is similar to its name associated with it, it is used to represent data behavior in every stage defined and as the values go on decreasing thus making the shape of funnel for the chart and so the name of funnel chart, this feature of funnel chart is only available in Microsoft office 2019 or in the latest versions..

 Examples of Tornado chart in excel

 Now let us learn how to make a Tornado chart in excel.
-The below example shows the comparison of data for the products in two different locations.
+The example below shows the comparison of data for the products in two locations.

 Example #1 – Comparison of Two Variables